Identification Over Quantum Broadcast Channels: Introduction

 \section{Introduction}

-Modern data systems have an ever-growing gap between the available information storage and the bit per second rates, which are limited by the noisy transmission medium~\cite{SilvaRodriguesAlbertiSolicAquino:17p,SrinadhRaoSahooRameshchandra:21p}.
+Modern data systems have an ever-growing gap between the available information storage and the bit-per-second rates, which are limited by the noisy transmission medium~\cite{SilvaRodriguesAlbertiSolicAquino:17p}.
 Quantum communication is thus expected to enter the sixth generation of cellular networks (6G) in order to achieve performance gains~\cite{TariqKhandakerWongBennisDabbah:20p,FettwisBoche:21m,DangAminShihadaAlouini:20p}.

 Data volumes are even larger when limiting a system to identifying alerts, rather than recovering information.
 In Shannon's transmission task~\cite{shannon1948it0}, a transmitter sends a message over a noisy channel, and the receiver needs to find which message was sent.
 In some modern event-triggered applications, however, the receiver may simply perform a binary decision on whether a particular message of interest was sent or not.
-This setting is known as identification via channels \cite{ahlswedeDueck1989id1}.
-Identification (ID) is relevant for various applications such as watermarking \cite{steinbergMerhav2001id_watermarking,moulinKoetter2006id_watermark,ahlswedeCai2006watermarking} and sensor communication \cite{guenlueKliewerSchaeferSidorenko2021id_codes}.
-In vehicle-to-X communication \cite{bocheDeppe2018secureId_wiretap}, a vehicle may announce information about its future movements to the surrounding road users.
+This setting is known as identification via channels~\cite{ahlswedeDueck1989id1}.
+Identification (ID) is relevant for various applications such as watermarking~\cite{steinbergMerhav2001id_watermarking,moulinKoetter2006id_watermark,ahlswedeCai2006watermarking} and sensor communication~\cite{guenlueKliewerSchaeferSidorenko2021id_codes}.
+In vehicle-to-X communication~\cite{bocheDeppe2018secureId_wiretap}, a vehicle may announce information about its future movements to the surrounding road users.
 Every road user is interested in one specific movement that interferes with its plans, and it checks only if this movement is announced or not.